 Teaching Students to Write Stories Tip #5: Conference one-on-one

 Once students have begun their independent writing time (immediately following the mini-lesson, and modelled whole-group write) I pull 3-4 students for one-on-one conferences.
 Here I am quickly able to give personalized help.
 For my struggling students, we can work on adding capital letters and punctuation to their sentences.
 For my advanced writers, we may be working towards developing a more complex plot line.
 This one-on-one time is vital for developing differentiated instruction.

 I help my students to self edit each page of their work as well as to do a final edit with a peer (if they are ready) or with me if they need more one-on-one assistance.

 After students have completed a quick checklist on each written page, they do a larger edit using this page.
 (Available in my story writing unit)

 Teaching Students to Write Stories Tip #6: Share, Share, Share

-Inspire students to keep on writing by allowing them to share their work out loud, even in very incomplete stages!
-As often as I am able, I love to allow students to stand up (at their desks, or on the carpet), and share out loud their favorite 4-5 sentences from their current piece of writing.
+Inspire students to keep on writing by allowing them to share their work out loud, even in the incomplete stages!
+As often as I am able, I love to allow students to stand up (at their desks, or on the carpet) and share out loud their favorite 4-5 sentences from their current piece of writing.
 It helps them to build confidence as authors.

 As you continue I continue in this process I may also allow the rest of the class to offer up "Two Stars and a Wish".
 The "stars" are things that they love about the piece of work, and the "wish" is something that they wish the piece would have.